 About the author

-Escaping the office to work remotely and travel will be the best decision, but there are some challenges that you have to overcome to become a successful remote worker.
+Escaping the office to work remotely and travel will be the best decision, but there are some challenges to overcome to become a successful remote worker.

-The truth is there are challenges with working remotely and traveling.
-You might discover photos of beautiful people working poolside or on the beach on social media, but these images hide the hard work behind the scenes.
+The truth is that working remotely and traveling can present challenges.
+While social media might show photos of beautiful people working poolside or on the beach, these images hide the hard work behind the scenes.

 Working while traveling has many benefits, so taking the time to overcome the challenges makes it all worthwhile.